CrashOverride85/zc95/docs/Bluetooth.md

 ## Limitations
 * Only supports (some) BLE remotes, not bluetooth classic.
 Other BLE device types may pair successfully, but are very unlikely to work
 * Does not work in Audio modes
-* Does not work if a pattern is being ran remotely
+* Does not work if a pattern is being ran remotely over WiFi (but does over serial)
 * Only one device can be paired at once

 ## Tested remotes